toviszsolt/stormflow/README.md

 In these examples, we use advanced queries to find users based on various conditions, such as age range, email existence in an array, and names matching a regular expression pattern.

-### Logical Operators
+### Logical Query Operators

-You can also use logical operators like $or to combine multiple conditions within a single query.
+You can also use logical operators like `$and`, `$or`, `$not`, `$nor` to combine multiple conditions within a single query.

+- `$and`: the operator joins query clauses with a logical AND operator.
+It returns data that satisfies all of the specified conditions within the query.
-The $or operator accepts an array of query objects and returns data that satisfies at least one of the conditions.
+- `$or`: the operator accepts an array of query objects and returns data that satisfies at least one of the conditions.
+It's used when you want to match documents that meet any of the specified conditions.
+- `$not`: the operator joins query clauses with a logical NOT operator.
+It returns data that doesn't match the specified condition within the query.
+It's used to exclude documents that meet a certain condition.
+- `$nor`: the operator joins query clauses with a logical NOR operator.
+It returns data that doesn't satisfy any of the conditions within the array.
+It's useful when you want to exclude documents that match any of the specified conditions.

 #### Example